10 Effective ABA Behavior Management Strategies

 Implementing Token Economy Systems

 Token economies work by establishing a clear connection between behavior and reward.
-When a student displays a desired behavior, they receive a token.
+When a student displays a desired habits, they receive a token.
 These tokens accumulate and can later be traded for a predetermined reward, such as extra recess time, a small toy, or a special privilege.
 The benefits of this system include increased motivation, immediate feedback, and a structured approach to behavior management.
 Token economies also help students understand the concept of delayed gratification and goal-setting.

 5 steps to implement a token economy: